digitalburritos/Midterm_Calc/README.md

 User can add, subtract, multiply, and divide any decimal values.
 Program recognizes that user cannot divide by zero.

-No tests created at this time.
+Basic tests created - will need updating.

 Workflows added for project.
 Environment variable added.